Job satisfaction: Two-factor theory (motivator-hygiene theory)

 Frederick Herzberg's two-factor theory (also known as motivator-hygiene theory) attempts to explain satisfaction and motivation in the workplace.
 This theory states that satisfaction and dissatisfaction are driven by different factors – motivation and hygiene factors, respectively.
 An employee's motivation to work is continually related to job satisfaction of a subordinate.
 Motivation can be seen as an inner force that drives individuals to attain personal and organizational goals.
 Motivating factors are those aspects of the job that make people want to perform, and provide people with satisfaction, for example achievement in work, recognition, promotion opportunities.
 These motivating factors are considered to be intrinsic to the job, or the work carried out.
 Hygiene factors include aspects of the working environment such as pay, company policies, supervisory practices, and other working conditions.

 Herzberg's model has stimulated much research.
 In the 1970s, researchers were unable to reliably empirically prove the model however, with Hackman & Oldham suggesting that Herzberg's original formulation of the model may have been a methodological artifact.
-However, emerging studies have a new-found interest in the theory, particularly among employees in the public sector and among certain professions such as nurses.

 The theory has been criticized because it does not consider individual differences, conversely predicting all employees will react in an identical manner to changes in motivating/hygiene factors.
 The model has also been criticised in that it does not specify how motivating/hygiene factors are to be measured.
 Most studies use a quantitative approach by for example using validated instruments such as the Minnesota Satisfaction Questionnaire.
 There are also studies that have utilized a qualitative methodology such as by means of individual interviews.